Advanced breast cancer guideline recommendations

 KISQALI is not recommended to be used in combination with tamoxifen.1

 The ESMO-MCBS is a standardised tool that quantifies the likely magnitude of clinical benefit.
-The scale considers OS, PFS, disease-free survival, hazard ratio, response rate, quality of life, prognosis of the condition and toxicity of patients in the non-curative setting, ranging from grades 1 to 5, with 4 and 5 denoting substantial clinical benefit.9
+The scale considers OS, progression-free survival, disease-free survival, hazard ratio, response rate, quality of life, prognosis of the condition and toxicity of patients in the non-curative setting, ranging from grades 1 to 5, with 4 and 5 denoting substantial clinical benefit.10

-For further information, please refer to the ESMO-MCBS scorecard methodology.9
+For further information, please refer to the ESMO-MCBS scorecard methodology.10

-aBC, advanced breast cancer; AI, aromatase inhibitor; BRCA, breast cancer gene; CDK4/6i, cyclin-dependent kinase 4/6-inhibitor; ChT, chemotherapy; ER, oestrogen receptor; ESCAT, ESMO scale for clinical actionability of molecular targets; ESMO, European Society for Medical Oncology; ESMO-MCBS, European Society for Medical Oncology magnitude of clinical benefit scale; ESR1, oestrogen receptor 1; ET, endocrine therapy; HER2–, human epidermal growth receptor 2-negative; HR+, hormone receptor-positive; m, mutated; mBC, metastatic breast cancer; OFS, ovarian function suppression; PALB2, partner and localiser of BRCA2; PARP, poly ADP-ribose polymerase; PD, progressive disease; PFS, progression-free survival; PIK3CA, phosphatidylinositol-4,5-bisphosphate 3-kinase catalytic subunit alpha.
+aBC, advanced breast cancer; AI, aromatase inhibitor; CDK4/6, cyclin-dependent kinase 4/6; ChT, chemotherapy; EMA, European Medicines Agency; ESMO, European Society for Medical Oncology; ET, endocrine therapy; FDA, US Food and Drug Administration; HER2–, human epidermal growth receptor 2-negative; HR+, hormone receptor-positive; LHRH, luteinising hormone-releasing hormone; mBC, metastatic breast cancer; MCBS, magnitude of clinical benefit scale; OFS, ovarian function suppression; PD, progressive disease; PIK3CA, phosphatidylinositol-4,5-bisphosphate 3-kinase catalytic subunit alpha; SmPC, summary of product characteristics; TT, targeted therapy.

 References: